A writing and teaching skills development week for theatre, poetry and performance practitioners

 The course will offer a combination of writing workshops aimed at generating new work of your own and sessions focused on developing your skills as a creative writing teacher and facilitator.
 There will be workshops, group activities, one-to-one tutorials and some time for personal writing.

-The week will be led by Amanda Dalton and Jacob Sam-La Rose, who have each tutored many Arvon weeks, and who are among the most inspirational and widely-experienced creative writing tutors and facilitators in the country.
+The week will be led by Amanda Dalton and Jacob Sam-La Rose, who have each tutored many Arvon weeks, and who are among the most inspirational and widely-experienced creative writing tutors and facilitators in the country, with Louise Wallwein as the guest reader on the Wednesday evening.

 The structure of the week will be flexible enough for the group to shape elements of it according to need.
 Sessions are likely to include such topics as: